eyadelfar/Attendance-System/Computer-vision/readme.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - The developers of DeepFace, FaceNet, and MTCNN for their powerful facial recognition tools.
 - The Flask community for their comprehensive web framework.
-- All contributors who helped in making this project possible.

 ---